odoo/odoo/addons/website_event_track/README.md

 Add sponsors to your events and publish sponsors per level (e.g. bronze, silver, gold) on the bottom of every page of the event.

-Sell sponsorship packages online through the Odoo eCommerce for a full sales cycle integration.
+Sell sponsorship packages online through the Odoo e-Commerce for a full sales cycle integration.

 Communicate Efficiently
 -----------------------